-Each apparatus that will be used to assess the quality of a coating on a test product is set up and maintained according to each manufacturer's, and/or the published reference method's, instructions.
-Actual sample analysis will take place only after setup is verified per the reference method and the technology manufacturer's instructions.
+Each apparatus that will be used to assess the quality of a coating on a test product is set up and maintained according to each manufacturer's, or the published instructions of the reference method.
+Actual sample analysis will take place only after setup is verified against the reference method and the equipment manufacturer's instructions.
 As available, samples of known materials with established product qualities are used to verify that a system is functioning properly.
 For example, traceable thickness standards are used to calibrate the DFT instrument.
 Applicable ASTM methods are listed in Appendix B.